LogtalkDotOrg/logtalk-for-vscode/README.md

 #### Predicate and non-terminal argument refactoring

 To add a new argument to a predicate (or non-terminal), right-click on the predicate name in a directive, goal, or clause head and select the "Add argument to predicate/non-terminal" context menu item and enter the new argument name and position.
 To reorder the arguments of a predicate (or non-terminal), right-click on the predicate name in a directive, goal, or clause head and select the "Reorder predicate/non-terminal arguments" context menu item and enter the new argument order.
 To remove an argument from a predicate (or non-terminal), right-click on the predicate name in a directive, goal, or clause head and select the "Remove argument from predicate/non-terminal" context menu item and enter the argument position.

+#### Known issues

+- Some refactoring operations may not be complete, notably due to the use of dynamic binding or meta-predicate features.
+- In some cases, refactoring operations may be made available when the user selection doesn't qualify for the operation.

 ### Debugging support